 Why Choose Paper Shipping Sacks?

-By maximizing through highly evolved engineering processes the strength and other properties of sustainably harvested, often certified, natural wood fibers, paper can meet a demanding range of performance specifications with a small environmental footprint – one that the US paper industry is committed to reducing even more through achievement of its
+- By maximizing through highly evolved engineering processes the strength and other properties of sustainably harvested, often certified, natural wood fibers, paper can meet a demanding range of performance specifications with a small environmental footprint – one that the US paper industry is committed to reducing even more through achievement of its Paper Industry Sustainability goals.

-By incorporating a wide variety of flexible coatings and barrier materials into custom-designed packaging, shipping sacks provide an extremely broad range of engineered featured, such as:
+- By incorporating a wide variety of flexible coatings and barrier materials into custom-designed packaging, shipping sacks provide an extremely broad range of engineered features, such as:

-So, by sticking with paper for shipping sacks, know that you are doing your part to encourage the efficient use of a renewable resource that starts in forests sustainably managed not only to provide paper but also give critters a place to live and people a chance to recreate.
+So, by sticking with paper for shipping sacks, know that you are doing your part to encourage the efficient use of a renewable resource that starts in forests sustainably managed not only to provide paper but also give critters a place to live and people a place to enjoy the great outdoors.